aws/aws-nitro-enclaves-with-k8s/README.md

 ```
 nectl build --image hello
 ```
-As an important note, the build system builds an EIF file if it does not already exist in **containers/bin/** folder.
-Otherwise, existing EIF is reused.
+*The build system builds an EIF file if it does not already exist in **containers/bin/** folder.
+Otherwise, existing EIF is reused.*

 <br />